DMPRoadmap/roadmap/app/views/static_pages/faq.html.md

 ***

 ##### Q: Who can help me at my institution?
-A: If your institution is a [DMPTool partner](https://dmptool.org/partners_list), you can log into the tool and click on the “Contact Institution Administration” link in the top banner.
-Your email will be sent directly to the DMP expert on your campus who can follow up with you.
-If your institution is not a DMPTool partner, check with a librarian to see if someone on campus can help.
-Alternatively, you can email us with questions at [uc3@ucop.edu](mailto:uc3@ucop.edu)
+A: If your institution [participates in the DMPTool](https://dmptool.org/institutions), you can log into the tool and click on the “Contact” link in the top banner.
+Your email will be sent directly to an expert on your campus who can follow up with you.
+If your institution does not participate in the DMPTool, check with a librarian to see if someone on campus can help.
 ***

 ##### Q: I have a collaborator.
 How can we work on the same plan?
-A: First both of you must create accounts in the DMPTool.
-Then you simply add your collaborator(s) to your plan as a co-owner(s).
-You can do this on the “DMP Overview” page.
-Click “Add” and locate your collaborator by email address.
+A: First you must create an account in the DMPTool and begin creating a plan.
+Then you can add your collaborator(s) to your plan as co-owner(s), or grant editor or read only permissions.
+You can do this on the “Share” tab for your plan.
+Enter an email address in the field to "Invite collaborators,” select the desired level of permissions, and click "Submit" to send an email invitation.

-For more information, see the [Quick Start Guide](https://dmptool.org/quickstartguide/).
+For more information, see the [Quick Start Guide](https://dmptool.org/help/).
 ***

-##### Q: What does it mean to have a plan “reviewed”?
+##### Q: What happens when I "request feedback" on a plan?
-A: The review functionality of the DMPTool is an optional feature that institutions may configure to help researchers create data management plans.
-Note: review functionality is NOT connected to any funders currently.
-Submitting a plan for review is within-institution only.
+A: The request feedback functionality of the DMPTool is an optional feature that institutions may configure to help researchers create data management plans.
+Submitting a plan for feedback is within-institution only.
+If this feature is enabled, a button to "Request feedback" will be displayed on the "Share" tab when writing a plan.
+If a user clicks the "Request feedback" button, the DMPTool will send an email to the plan owner and the institutional administrator contact.
+The institutional administrator will be granted read only permissions and be able to provide comments on the plan within the tool.

-Administrators: if you are interested in enabling review functionality for users at your institution, see the [Review](Review-Functionality) section of the help wiki.
+Administrators: if you are interested in enabling this functionality for users at your institution, see the [Request feedback](Request-feedback) section of the help for administrators wiki.
-***

-##### Q: Where can I read more about funder requirements for DMPs?
-A: The [DMP Requirements page](https://dmptool.org/guidance) provides direct links to funder guidelines, as well as sample plans if provided.
-You do not have to be logged into the DMPTool to access this page.
 ***

 ### For Administrators